glouppe/info8002-large-scale-data-systems/lecture9.md

 $\rightarrow$ Use $k$ closest node to store and persist the data.

 - To ensure persistence in the presence of *node failures*, every node periodically republishes the key-value pair to the $k$ closest nodes.
 - Updating scheme can be implemented.
-For example: delete data after 24 after publication to limit stale information.
+For example: delete data after 24 hours after publication to limit stale information.

 ---